carlos060798/repasoSql/comandos basicos.md

 SELECT * FROM `tbclientes` WHERE YEAR(Fechanacimineto)= 2023; // PARA SELECCIONAR POR AÑO con fechas SELECT * FROM `tbclientes` WHERE DAY(Fechanacimineto)= 18; // PARA SELECCIONAR POR DIA con fechas

+# consultas condicionales
+select * from prodcutos where  sabor="mango" and tamaño=470; // para seleccionar por dos condiciones select * from prodcutos where  sabor="mango" or tamaño=470; // para seleccionar por dos condiciones una se debe cumplir select * from prodcutos where  sabor="mango"  and not tamaño=470 ; // consulta  multiple con and y not select * from prodcutos where  sabor in ("mango","uva") ; // consulta  multiple con and y not

+# consultas conwdicionales multiples
+select * from clientes wehere  cuidad in ("cucuta","bucaramanga") and edad between 20 and 24 ; // consulta  multiple con  in ,and y between